Bowtie7114/pthon_adventure/README.md

 - User Kevin Chou on [Stack Overflow](https://stackoverflow.com/questions/37340049/how-do-i-print-colored-output-to-the-terminal-in-python) for the information on setting colour console text.
 - [Regex101](https://regex101.com/) as a RegEx syntax checking site to ensure what I used worked correctly.
 - Mentor [Gareth](https://github.com/Gareth-McGirr/motorcycle-rental-management/blob/main/run.py) for the use of ```os.system("clear")``` to clear the console when functions run.
+- [Screenpal](https://screenpal.com/) used as the recording software for the gif at the top of the README.
+- [Gif Maker](https://gifmaker.me/video-to-gif/) used to convert the recording of the program to a gif.